gwpy/gwpy/docs/timeseries/statevector.rst

    `data usage notes <https://gwosc.org/yellow_box/>`__ page for details of the various bits (states) in the state vectors.

-To demonstate, we can download the `StateVector` associated with
+To demonstrate, we can download the `StateVector` associated with
 |GW200105|_, the first detection of a mixed black hole/neutron star
 binary system: